David8166/David8166/README.md

 - 👋 Hi, I’m @David8166
 - 👀 I’m interested in ...
-Boys,A.i, and the droids
+WOMEN,A.i, and the droids
 - 🌱 I’m currently learning ...from the beginning
 - 💞️ I’m looking to collaborate on ... anything
 - 📫 How to reach me ...
 Idk